-Here researchers crossbreed two parent lines that complement each in desired properties as much as possible.
+Here researchers cross two parent lines whose desired properties complement each other as much as possible.
 From the offspring, homozygotic plant lines are developed, which are called line-bred varieties.

 Line-bred varieties are very homogeneous and the offspring of the plants are genetically stable.